 When writing about coping mechanisms to deal with stress and anxiety, mental health professional Alysha Tagert lays out in USA Today how many everyday items can contribute to alleviating immediate effects.
 It includes things that require movement like a book of yoga poses or a jump rope, an item for oral motor sensory support like sugar-free chewing gum, or something that requires thought or concentration like a puzzle or reading book.
 Tagert also explains that, especially for children, it is important to compile these coping toolboxes themselves, as it provides them with an essential sense of control and comfort.

-To deal with the poly-crisis events that surround us, we need to support each other with best practices and engage coworkers, friends, and family members that allow them to express their fears and get the help they need.
+To deal with the poly-crisis events that surround us, we need to support each other with best practices and engage coworkers, friends, and family members to allow them to express their fears and get the help they need.

 Thumbnail Credit: Pexels